 Upon arrival in Quito, your family is met and transferred to the hotel where you can rest and relax.
 Hilton Colón

 .Day 2 – Quito – The Equator, Astronomical Observatory

 After a breakfast briefing, take a short drive to Latitude 0.0.0 or the Middle of the World.
 Upon arrival, enjoy a tour of the Intiñan or “The Path of the Sun” Museum, a small interactive museum where you’ll learn about the Equator and how it was used by the ancient indigenous groups that occupied this area to manage agriculture and religion.
 Participate in experiments related to the Equator, and learn about gravitational forces and astronomy at zero latitude.

 Return to Quito in the afternoon to visit the first astronomical observatory built in South America, in 1873.
-An expert will explain the workings of the telescope, and if the night is clear you can see the Northern and Southern constellations observed from the Equator.
-You’ll also see how the seismograph works, as well as the weather station.
-Hilton Colon
+An expert will explain the workings of the telescope, how a seismograph works, and you’ll have an opportunity to explore the weather station.
+Hilton Colón

 (B,L,D)Day 3 – Quito, Andean Highlands – Astral archaeology, community school visit, stargazing

 Start the day by driving north across one of the most fertile and green valleys of the region to visit a sun dial right on the Equator, known as Quitsato.
 An expert in astral archaeology will tell you how to get oriented to the Equator in different times of the day and in different seasons.
 All the information gathered here will be used later to play a navigation game using the sextant to sail the Galápagos waters.